Charbel Makhlouf: Monk

 In 1851, Makhlouf left his family to begin training as a monk of the Lebanese Maronite Order at the Monastery of Our Lady in Mayfouq.
 He later transferred to the Monastery of Saint Maron in Annaya, in the Byblos District near Beirut.
 Here, he received his habit and took the religious name Charbel, after the 2nd-century Christian martyr of Antioch.
 He made his final religious profession in the Order on November 1, 1853.

 As a young monk, Makhlouf began to prepare himself for ordination by studying philosophy and theology at the Monastery of Saints Cyprian and Justina in Kfifan, Batroun District.
 Among his professors at the seminary was Nimatullah Kassab, who was himself later also declared a saint.
 He was ordained six years later, on July 23, 1859, in Bkerke.
-He was sent back to the Monastery of Saint Maron, where he lived a life of severe asceticism.
+Charbel was then sent back to the Monastery of Saint Maron, where he lived a life of severe asceticism.